ibm-cloud-docs/vmwaresolutions/archiref/arch-pattern/arch-pattern-direct-link-evpn.md

 This architecture pattern presents private connectivity for VMware vCenter Server® that uses [{{site.data.keyword.dl_short}}](/docs/dl) and EVPN.
 EVPN (Ethernet VPN) is a standards-based BGP control plane that extends Layer 2 and Layer 3 connectivity between different data centers.
 Multi-Protocol BGP (MP-BGP) EVPN is established between NSX-T T0 and a Customer Router through {{site.data.keyword.dl_short}}. {{site.data.keyword.cloud_notm}} private network and {{site.data.keyword.dl_short}} are used as L3 transport network for VXLAN traffic.
 VXLAN is the used encapsulation between NSX-T and the Customer Router.

-You can use Gateway Appliance or vCenter Server edge gateway cluster with Juniper vSRX or other device as part of the solution.
+You can use Gateway Appliance or vCenter Server gateway cluster with Juniper vSRX or other device as part of the solution.
 This is optional.

 ## Deploying {{site.data.keyword.dl_short}} with NSX-T and EVPN
 {: #arch-pattern-direct-link-evpn-overview}